Coachwhip Snake vs Rattlesnake: 4 Major Differences

 Baby Coachwhip Snake vs Baby Rattlesnake: Are They Dangerous?

-Baby rattlesnakes hatch from inside the mother and are born alive whereas coachwhips hatch from eggs that the mother lays.
+Baby rattlesnakes are born whereas coachwhips hatch from eggs that the mother lays.
 In either case, the juveniles are expected to be independent from the day their body hits the ground.
 Neither snake mothers in any way.

 Discover the "Monster" Snake 5X Bigger than an Anaconda